denisgriaznov/ml_agents_custom_enviroment_kaggle_notebook/README.md

 ## Why this combination?

 The main advantage of the [Kaggle](https://www.kaggle.com/) core is the ability to work in the background for quite a long time for free (compared to [Colab](https://colab.research.google.com/)).
 This allows you not to use your own computer for rather lengthy calculations.
+By "Commit & Run" your notebook, you can get up to 12 hours of computing time in the background, with the output saved and available for download at any time.

 [Unity MLAgents](https://unity.com/ru/products/machine-learning-agents) makes it easy to create your own reinforcement learning environments and has connections to Python and Gym to standardize the environment.